 While you may conduct business in your town, only your standard mileage rate and meals— assuming you dine with business contacts — are deductible.
 You can’t, however, rent a hotel room within a reasonable distance of your home (even if you’d spent the day at a conference at a nearby hotel) and expect to write it off.

 Sure, this category is a bit nebulous, but there’s no telling what the IRS will flag.
 The rule of thumb is: if you feel an expense is not necessary for you to conduct business, don’t claim it.
 Being audited is no fun, and it’s not worth getting caught to try to reduce your taxable income with questionable expenses.

 Keep your receipts together while traveling to make it easy to file them all when tax time rolls around.
-Better yet, use an app like Expensify to scan and archive each receipt as you receive it so you have a backup if you lose the physical ones.
+Better yet, use an app like QuickBooks Self-Employed to scan receipts as you receive them so you have a backup if you lose the physical ones.
 It can even match them to your expenses for you.